House of European History: Location and accessibility

 The former Eastman Dental Hospital, originally designed to house a dental clinic, was named after George Eastman, the American philanthropist and inventor of the Kodak camera.
 His generous donations allowed the creation of dental centres in New York, London, Rome, Paris, Brussels and Stockholm, dedicated to providing free dental care for disadvantaged children.

-In 1933, the Eastman Foundation approached the Swiss-Belgian architect Michel Polak, known for his Art Deco style and particularly the famous Résidence Palace in Brussels, to design the new building.
-Inaugurated in 1935, the building is interesting both in terms of its engineering and its Art Deco elements.
-In the former children's waiting room, there is a series of murals by the painter Camille Barthélémy illustrating La Fontaine's fables.
+In 1933, the Eastman Foundation commissioned the Swiss-Belgian architect Michel Polak, known for his Art Deco style and particularly the Résidence Palace in Brussels, to design the new building.
+Inaugurated in 1935, the building is notable both in terms of its engineering and its Art Deco elements.
+In the former children's waiting room, there is a series of murals by the painter Camille Barthélémy illustrating La Fontaine's Fables.

-Leopold Park, containing a number of historic buildings such as the Pasteur Institute, the former Solvay School of Commerce, the Solvay Institute of Sociology, and the Solvay Institute of Physiology, was listed in 1976.
+Leopold Park, which contains several historic buildings, such as the Pasteur Institute, the former Solvay School of Commerce, the Solvay Institute of Sociology, the Solvay Institute of Physiology, as well as the former Solvay Library, was listed in 1976.
 The Eastman Building itself is not listed.
 The dental clinic closed its doors before the building was converted into offices for the European institutions in the 1980s.

 The museum is visitor-centred, wheelchair- and pushchair-friendly and open to all, in compliance with the European Parliament's policies relating to accessibility.
 To that end its main offers are presented via an interactive tablet in 24 languages, corresponding to the EU's official languages at the time of opening.
 Given that multilingualism is an expression of Europe's cultural diversity, the museum wants its visitors to experience its multilingual exhibits and services as one of the institution's main assets.